Top 5 components you need in a budget media room

 If they don’t appeal to you, then consider armchairs with footrests.
 You can easily push them together to create a daybed or arrange the footrests as a second row.

 Another option is the traditional theatre seat.
-Made from leather, Wayfair.co.uk has Manual Recliner by Homestead Living, which is priced at £219.99 each.
+Made from leather, Wayfair.co.uk has Manual Recliner by Homestead Living, which ideal and priced at £220 each.

 Even one side table can improve your viewing experience.
 It’s somewhere place drinks and snacks as well as safely store remotes.
 Of course, space allowing, you could couple each seat with its own side table.